'Demon Slayer: Infinity Castle' opens to $70M, biggest anime debut to claim top box-office spot

 Focus Features’ “Downton Abbey: The Grand Finale” opened in third with $18.1 million.
 Set in the 1930s, the film finds Lady Mary embroiled in a public scandal as the Crawleys confront financial strain and the looming threat of social disgrace.
 While the aristocratic family adapts to change, the household staff prepares for a new chapter with the next generation leading Downton into the future.

 In fourth place, Lionsgate’s “The Long Walk” debuted with $11.5 million.
-It was directed by Francis Lawrence, the adaptation of Stephen King’s first-written novel is a thriller that asks a chilling question: “How far would you go to survive?”
+Directed by Francis Lawrence, the adaptation of Stephen King’s first-written novel is a thriller that asks a chilling question: “How far would you go to survive?”

 Pixar’s “Toy Story (30th Anniversary)” brought Buzz, Woody and the gang back to the big screen, opening in fifth with $3.5 million across 2,375 theaters.
 Warner Bros.’
 “Weapons” followed in sixth with $2.75 million, while Disney’s filmed musical “Hamilton” landed seventh with $2.2 million.
 “Freakier Friday” claimed eighth with $2.1 million.

-Rounding out the top 10: “Spinal Tap II: The End Continues” bowed with $1.6 million, narrowly edging “The Sound of Music (60th Anniversary),” which sang up $1.4 million.
+Rounding out the top 10: “Spinal Tap II: The End Continues” debuted with $1.6 million, narrowly edging “The Sound of Music (60th Anniversary),” which sang up $1.4 million.

 Dergarabedian said he expects more September good fortunes with the release of Jordan Peele's horror film “HIM” next week and Paul Thomas Anderson's “One Battle After Another" coming out this month.